 Tricuspid Valve Disease Treatment Options

-After confirming that there is an issue with the tricuspid valve, your doctor may recommend nonsurgical treatment such as medication to treat the issue.
-If these methods fail to address the issues caused by tricuspid valve disease, surgery may be recommended.
+After confirming that there is an issue with the tricuspid valve, our cardiothoracic surgeon may recommend non-surgical methods such as medication to treat the issue.
+If these solutions fail to address the issues caused by tricuspid valve disease, surgery may be recommended.

-During the procedure, the surgeon will stop the heart and use a machine to circulate blood throughout the body.
-They will then reshape the valve flaps to be more efficient.
-Valve repair is often the proffered treatment method because it typically produces overall better results, has a lower risk of complications, and eliminates the need for the patient to take blood thinners for the rest of their life.
+During the procedure, Dr. Bethencourt will stop the heart and use a machine to circulate blood throughout the body.
+He will then reshape the valve flaps to be more efficient.
+Valve repair is often the preferred treatment method selected for a majority of patients because it typically produces better results overall, has a lower risk of complications, and eliminates the need for the patient to take blood thinners for the rest of their life.

-Valve replacements are performed less often than valve repairs, but certain patients may require this treatment.
-Much like the valve replacement, the surgeon will stop the heart and circulate blood throughout the body by using a machine.
-During the procedure, the surgeon will remove the original valve and replace it with an artificial valve.
+Valve replacements are performed less often than valve repairs, but certain patients may require this treatment depending on the amount of damage incurred by their tricuspid valve.
+Much like the valve repair procedure, Dr. Bethencourt will stop the heart and circulate blood throughout the body by using a machine.
+During the surgery, the original tricuspid valve will be removed and then immediately replaced with an artificial valve.